-Heltwate School provides a rich learning environment in which all children can learn and achieve and enjoy their education.
+Heltwate School provides a rich learning environment in which all children can learn and achieve, alongside enjoying their education and time spent here.
 Resources are well planned and used to support all levels of ability.
 Expectations are high to ensure behaviours in class allow for all children to learn.